droscy/thermod/README.md

  - [numpy](http://www.numpy.org/) (>=1.8.0, only to run tests)

-*Thermod*, currently, is not compatible with aiohttp version 2.3 (or greater) and Python 3.6 and 3.7 are not supported by aiohttp from version 2.3 onward, so Python 3.5 is a strict requirement for *Thermod*.
+*Thermod*, currently, is not compatible with aiohttp version 2.3 (or greater) and Python >=3.6 is not supported by aiohttp from version 2.3 onward, so Python 3.5 is a strict requirement for *Thermod*.

 ### Installation